 ICC suspends Sri Lanka Cricket’s membership over political interference

-Sri Lanka’s ministry of sport dismissed SLC’s board and replaced it with an interim committee following the country’s poor performance at this year’s World Cup although the sacking was stayed by Sri Lanka’s Court of Appeal.
+Sri Lanka’s sports ministry had dismissed SLC’s board and replaced it with an interim committee following poor World Cup performance – although the sacking was stayed by Sri Lanka’s Court of Appeal.

 The International Cricket Council has suspended Sri Lanka’s membership with immediate effect, citing government interference in its administration.